julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, March 16, 2025.
+Monday, March 17, 2025.
 Quote of the day:

-> "We have forty million reasons for failure, but not a single excuse." - Rudyard Kipling
+> "Hitch your wagon to a star." - Ralph Waldo Emerson